EffectOrientedProgramming/book/Chapters/02_Introduction.md

 When you write to the console, the surroundings change (output appears on the console) and there’s nothing we can do about it.
 That’s a Side Effect.

-For this reason, we must often use special libraries from the Effect System when performing some kinds of Effects such as console I/O.
+For this reason, we must use special libraries from the Effect System when performing some kinds of Effects such as console I/O.
 Those libraries are written to keep track of and manage the Effects.

 The simple answer is that Side Effects are un-managed and Effects are managed.